Paramus, New Jersey: Emergency services

-Fire/rescue services
+Fire and rescue services

 The Paramus Fire Department is a volunteer fire department that has a total of about 130 members who are on call around-the-clock, 365 days a year.
 Over the last several years, the number of calls for service that the fire department has responded to averages about 1,300 calls per year.
 The mission of the Paramus Fire Department is to protect the lives and property of the community.
 The fire department comprises four fire companies: